-■ NOTE: Keep left-side and right-side wheels separated for installing them on their proper sides.
+■NOTE: Keep left-side and right-side wheels separated for installing them on their proper sides.

-■ NOTE: Whenever a part is worn excessively, cracked, or damaged in any way, replacement is necessary.
+■NOTE: Whenever a part is worn excessively, cracked, or damaged in any way, replacement is necessary.

-- 1. Clean the wheels and hubs with parts-cleaning solvent. - 2.
-Clean the tires with soap and water. - 3.
-Inspect each wheel for cracks, dents, or bends. - 4.
+- 1. Clean the wheels and hubs using a pressure washer. - 2.
+Inspect each wheel for cracks, dents, or bends. - 3.
 Inspect each tire for cuts, wear, missing lugs, and leaks.

-1. Install each wheel on its hub.
+Install each wheel on its hub.
+Tighten to 40 ft-lb.

-a- Z

-■ NOTE: Make sure each wheel is installed on its proper hub as noted in removing (the "rotation arrow" (if applicable) must indicate forward direction of rotation).
+■NOTE: Make sure each wheel is installed on its proper hub as noted in removing (the "rotation arrow" (if applicable) must indicate forward direction of rotation).